Vendor validation gets software up and running faster

 14 August 2007

-Validating the latest version of a software system can cost an organization a considerable amount of staff time - but not upgrading can mean losing out on the earning capacity represented by the new features on offer.
+Validating the latest version of a software system can cost an organisation a considerable amount of staff time - but not upgrading can mean losing out on the earning capacity represented by the new features on offer.

 The documentation necessary to fulfil IT and QA requirements for an upgrade can occupy literally months that could be devoted to tasks that show a faster return; and the implications are even greater if the system is being installed for the first time.